mosip/inji-certify/README.md

    * [Credential Service](https://github.com/Sunbird-RC/sunbird-rc-core/tree/main/services/credentials-service)
    * [Identity Service](https://github.com/Sunbird-RC/sunbird-rc-core/tree/main/services/identity-service)
    * [Registry](https://github.com/Sunbird-RC/sunbird-rc-core)
 7. Post Sunbird installation, proceed to create an issuer and credential schema.
-Refer to the API schemas available [here](https://github.com/Sunbird-RC/sunbird-rc-core/tree/main/api-documentation).
+Refer to the Postman collections available [here](https://github.com/Sunbird-RC/demo-mosip-rc/blob/main/Demo%20Mosip%20RC.postman_collection.json).
     * Set the hostname of the endpoints correctly as per your docker setup
+    * For generating a DID use the `Generate a DID` API:
+      * change the `method` field in request body to `web` and `services` to an empty list
+    * As mentioned in point 2, For local testing create a git repo and publish the did response from `Generate a DID` API as a webpage with did.json as fie name.
     * Now generate a DID, create a credential schema and create an issuance registry
          * take note of `$.schema[0].author`  and  `$.schema[0].id` from the create credential schema request
-    * As mentioned in point 2, For local testing create a git repo and host the did response from `Generate a DID` API.
 8. Add the jar file of Digital Credential Stack(DCS) plugin implementation in [loader_path](docker-compose-esignet/loader_path).
 The JAR can be built [from source](https://github.com/mosip/digital-credential-plugins/) or [downloaded directly](https://mvnrepository.com/artifact/io.mosip.esignet.sunbirdrc/sunbird-rc-esignet-integration-impl).
 9. Modify the properties of the Esignet service located in the [esignet-default.properties](docker-compose-esignet/config/esignet-default.properties) file:
    - Include Issuer ID and credential schema ID for the following properties: `mosip.esignet.vciplugin.sunbird-rc.credential-type.{credential type}.static-value-map.issuerId`, `mosip.esignet.vciplugin.sunbird-rc.credential-type.{credential-type}.cred-schema-id`.